 Ski Touring Safari

-On this ski based road-trip we access a variety of terrain and ski touring venues across southern central Alaska to explore the best of what the Chugach and Talkeetna Mountains have to offer.
-We will travel by car, ski during the day and be staying at local accommodations as we move about.
-We will aim to ski the best snow and terrain the area offers us based on current conditions and learn some skills associated with steep skiing and glacier travel along the way.
+On this ski-based road trip, we access a variety of terrain and ski touring venues across southern central Alaska.
+We explore the best of what the Chugach and Talkeetna Mountains have to offer.
+We will travel by car, ski during the day and stay at local accommodations as we explore Alaska.
+Based on snow conditions and weather, we aim to ski the best snow and terrain that the area offers.
+Along the way, we will also learn some skills associated with steep skiing and glacier travel.

-Due to the variable nature of the weather in the area we approach any trip itinerary here with flexibility, but roughly speaking we can expect about 8 days of skiing combined with travel and rest/weather days.
+Due to the variable weather in the area, we approach any trip itinerary to Alaska with flexibility.
+Our typical trip would be about 8 days of skiing combined with travel and rest/weather days.
 The longer duration of the trip adds some insurance for good skiing in the mountains.
-For those interested opportunities for heli-skiing may also be possible at (additional cost) if conditions and the weather align as well as an overnight ski touring outing.
+For those interested in heli-sking opportunities, it is possible (additional cost) if snow conditions, weather, and overnight availability align.

-We have found that trips which are ski touring centric, such as this, are the best way to hedge bets against the weather when skiing in Alaska.
-While heli skiing is great in itself, if the weather is poor there are often few alternate options.
-If one's focus is to ski tour however, we can still ski or shift base if the weather is really bad to avoid getting skunked.
+We have found that trips that concentrate on ski-touring are the best way to hedge bets against the weather when skiing in Alaska.
+While heli-skiing is wonderful, it is also extremely weather dependent.
+If the weather is poor, there are often few alternatives.
+If one's focus is on ski-touring, we can still ski or shift base if the weather is really bad to avoid getting skunked.

 Day 1: Arrive in Anchorage